Procedural Mistake Detection via Action Effect Modeling: Experiments

 \subsection{Qualitative Analysis}

-Figure~\ref{fig:vis} shows visualizations of the action segments and their corresponding predicted mistake probabilities.
+Figure~\ref{fig:vis} shows visualizations of the action segments and the prediction of mistake probabilities.
 The results highlight two key advantages of our approach: (i) the model effectively detects errors that appear in the final outcomes through action–effect modeling (row 1 to row 3), and (ii) it can also identify execution errors that arise during the process enabled by the prompt-based detector, even when the visual outcome seems correct (row 4).
 Together, these findings demonstrate the complementarity between effect-aware representations and temporal execution modeling in capturing a broader spectrum of procedural errors.
+More visualization can be found in the Appendix \ref{section:a3}.